 If you were going to climb Mount Everest for the first time, going to see African wildlife or visit an historical city like Venice, you’d hire a guide to make sure you got the very best from the experience.
 So why not do the same with mastering your camera and passion for photography?

 I have saved hundreds of photographers months of confusion and frustration by being their guide on their initial journeys into photography and I can do it for you too.
 If you’re fed up with buying more gadgets that don’t make any difference and trying to figure it out alone, for less than the cost of an old second hand lens I’d be delighted to help you.

-Let me replace your confusion with clarity by enrolling on my Ultimate Beginners course.
+Let me replace your confusion with clarity by enrolling on my Masterclass in Photography.
 It’s 100% guaranteed so there’s nothing to lose and you can even try a free sample first so you know what to expect….

 Cameras Don't Take Pictures is a mix of knowledge building and idea stimulation and practical application.
 Mike has a very informal style which stimulates discussion in the morning session and which leads to a fun, relaxed and sociable photo walk.